-This is a discussion on whether certain human diseases or health conditions determine whether a cat should be adopted out to that person.
+This is a discussion on whether certain human diseases, health conditions or backgrounds should determine whether a cat should be adopted out to that person.

 As we get older, most of us suffer from one condition or another.
 Some are due to lifestyle choices and others are hereditary.
-We all know people who are taking years off of their lives short due to bad choices in food or behavior.
+We all know people who are reducing their lifespan because of bad choices in food or behavior.
 They think it’s allowed and that “a pill” will undo any harmful effects.

 “Around 45 percent of adults are not sufficiently active to achieve health benefits.
 In 2011-2014, middle-aged Americans (ages 40-59) had the highest obesity rate of any age group at 41.0 percent, followed by seniors (ages 60 and older) at 38.5 percent, and then young adults (ages 20-39) at 34.3 percent.”